-Virtual memory is a memory-management technique that gives each program the illusion of having a large, contiguous private address space, while the OS and hardware translate those virtual addresses into physical addresses in actual RAM (or disk storage when RAM is full).
+Virtual memory gives each program the illusion of a large, contiguous private address space, while the OS and hardware translate those virtual addresses into physical addresses in actual RAM (or disk storage when RAM is full).

-- Extends apparent memory beyond physical RAM by using disk space (swapping/paging).
+- Extends apparent memory beyond physical RAM using disk space (swapping/paging).

-- Decouples programs from physical layout — a program doesn’t need to know what physical address it lives at.
+- Decouples programs from physical layout, so a program doesn’t need to know what physical address it lives at.

 The basic idea

 Programs use virtual addresses.
-The hardware memory management unit (MMU) translates each virtual address into a physical address before sending it to the actual memory.
+The hardware memory management unit (MMU) translates each one into a physical address before sending it to the actual memory.

 Program: ldw r2, 0x1000 → MMU translates 0x1000 → 0x4823000 → Memory access at 0x4823000